Is "Period Poop" Real? Let's Talk About It.

 The Bottom Line

-So how is it possible that so many women report noticeable digestive changes around their period, yet studies like this don’t show large shifts in GI symptoms across the menstrual cycle?
+So how is it possible that so many women report noticeable changes in their bowel habits around their period, yet studies like this don’t show large shifts in GI symptoms across the menstrual cycle?

 The honest answer is that both things can be true.